-Arthritis Treatment in Austin, Kyle, Dripping Springs
+Arthritis Treatments in Austin, Kyle, Dripping Springs, and San marcos

 Most cases of arthritis can be treated with non-surgical methods.
 Temporary joint rest and pain relievers (over-the-counter or prescription) are sometimes all that are needed.
 If your symptoms do not improve significantly with these medications, a cortisone injection may be successful in reducing inflammation and pain.